Hello

 the pages with "ethnic" instruments.

-In the grey pages are the modern western style instruments, divided
+pages are the modern and historical western style instruments, divided

-into general regions, but in such a way that closely related types of
+are divided into general world regions, but in such a way that closely

 On the Index page is an overview of the contents and all the